skilesare/droute/pm/user_stories_droute.md

 9. AA DepDev IWT be assured that no messages are missed STI don't miss information.

-10. AA DepDev IWT what I pay for message delivery to be predictable STI am not surprised by unexpected expenses.
+10. AA DepDev IWT have what I pay for message delivery to be predictable STI am not surprised by unexpected expenses.

 11. AA AppDev ITW know who is using my event notifications STI can understand the importance of my application.

+Status: Started

 12. AA AppDev IWT encrypt my event information STI keep my users information safely.